 All Proposals Must Include:

 - Suggested Length

 - Speaker Names, Titles and Bios

 - At Least One Corporate Treasury or Finance Professional as a Co-Speaker

 There must be at least one speaker included on every proposal.
 The name of the corporate practitioner is not required for submission; however, there must be an indication of the type of practitioner that is planned for the speaking slot.
 In cases where similar proposal topics are being evaluated, proposals that include identified practitioner speakers are considered to be a more complete submission.

-The deadline for proposals is COB January 17, 2020.
+The deadline for proposals is COB February 26, 2021.
 Proposals are selected by a task force of senior corporate treasury and finance practitioners.
-Decision notifications for all proposals will be delivered in March.
+Decision notifications for all proposals will be delivered in early April.

 Sessions will be categorized in one of three knowledge types based upon the makeup of their content.
 Those knowledge types are:

 - Operational: Session content is meant to improve skills and tactics for addressing challenges in the treasury and finance space.